 College Abacus does not generate its own financial aid estimates.
 Rather, we provide students with the exact same estimates that they could generate on individual college websites.
 Our tag line used to read “financial aid estimates – direct from colleges.”
 It is a good description of how our system works, but marketing said it was too wordy.

-To ensure that you (or your student) get the best financial aid package possible, you must submit your FAFSA in January of the year you intend to begin college.
-You should also check the websites of individual schools on your list, as some may require supplemental forms.
+To ensure that you (or your student) get the best financial aid package possible, you must submit your Free Application for Federal Student Aid as early as possible.
+FAFSA begins receiving applications on October 1.
+You should also check your state's website for financial aid opportunties and the websites of individual schools on your list, as some may require supplemental forms or a College Scholarship Service (CSS) Profile.
+CSS Profiles match students to financial aid awards outside of the federal government.
 Unless you submit all required forms, you will not be eligible for financial aid.

 Currently, the federal government only requires schools to maintain net price calculators for first-year, first-time college students.
 As a result, few schools offer estimates for more than one year.